GreedyGame/Andorid-Native-Plugin/README.md

 ##### `void onDownload()`
 Called when new branded contents are downloaded so that new scene can fetch assets from getActivePath().

-#### `void unAvailablePermissions(ArrayList permissions)`
+#### `void onPermissionsUnavailable(ArrayList permissions)`

-This method needs to be used only if your game is targetting SDK version 23 or higher.
+This method needs to be used only if your game is targeting SDK version 23 or higher.
 This callback gives a list of permissions that are not available at runtime and is invoked after GreedyGameAgent initialization.

-NB : Only performs check for 4 runtime permissions that are required by GreedyGameSDK.
+**NB** : Only performs the check for 4 runtime permissions that are required by GreedyGameSDK.

 Permissions that are checked :